bioidiap/bob.measure/doc/guide.rst

 Overview
 --------

-A classifier is subject to two types of errors, either the real access/signal is rejected (false negative) or an impostor attack/a false access is accepted (false positive).
+A classifier is subject to two types of errors, either the event one wishes to detect is rejected (false negative) or an the noise or background one wishes to discard is accepted (false positive).
 A possible way to measure the detection performance is to use the Half Total Error Rate (HTER), which combines the False Negative Rate (FNR) and the False Positive Rate (FPR) and is defined in the following